 Are you curious about learning in the online environment?
 Would you like to take an online class, but feel that you need more information?
 Discover more about learning in the online environment, the skills and technologies that are required, as well as some helpful tips on how to become a successful online student.

 Any member of the Troy University community may come into contact with a distressed student.
 Being aware of distress signals, methods of intervention, and sources of help for the student can help you feel more in control of situations that may arise.
-The mental health counselors at the S.A.V.E.
-Project/Personal Counseling office are available to faculty and staff for consultation regarding these issues.
+The mental health counselors at the Student Counseling Center are available to faculty and staff for consultation regarding these issues.
 Feel free to call us at 670-3700 if you would like to discuss these matters further.

 Listed below are some of the more prevalent signs of someone in distress.
 This list is intended to provide basic information only.